Hi there, if you want to communicate more authentically & improve your relationship with yourself and others, check out my YouTube channel.

 Should I ask the taxi driver how his day has been?
 Or should I scroll through my Facebook feed?

 How often do you choose to say nothing in situations like that?

 Even if these interactions last just 10 seconds before going back to silence, deciding to initiate them is psychologically better for you than staying in your head.
 Your brain will go, “Oh, maybe I should focus externally a bit more,” and your negative thoughts will decrease.

 So stop saying nothing, and start saying something.

-If you’re feeling antisocial, expect to fail at this a bunch.
+If you’re feeling particularly introverted, expect to fail at this a bunch.
 It’s totally fine, you’ll get better.
 Start with Step 1 below and fuck it up until you consistently get it right, then tackle the next step.
-Improving your conversation skills is a gradual process.
+Improving conversation skills is a gradual process.

 You’ll notice your confidence increase with every step.
 You’ll genuinely feel more comfortable around people, more motivated to talk, and more willing to take bigger risks if you just open your mouth and do this, step by step.

 Keep doing this with new people, and try new ways of doing it until you consistently get smiles back.
 Their smiles will make you feel more confident and will prepare you for the next step.